TobiasPSP/doneland_sources/Components/Microcontroller/README.md

 > [!CAUTION]
 > As of this writing, the **C6** does not support the *Arduino Framework* yet.
 You cannot currently program it using the *Arduino IDE* or *platformio*.
 Instead, you must use the *ESP-IDF* from *Expressif*.
 This is going to change soonish, and eventually, the **C6**, too, will support the universal *ArduinoIDE*.

-> Tags: Microcontroller, Arduino, ESP8266, ESP32, Nano
+> Tags: Microcontroller, Arduino, ESP8266, ESP32, Nano, S2, S3, C2, C3, C6, Clone, Power Regulator,

 :eye:&nbsp;[Visit Page on Website](https://powershell.one/doneland_test/components/microcontroller?765626031601243831) - last edited 2024-03-01